 Regardless of any other factor, all wood decks need regular maintenance.
 This includes cleaning, staining, and sealing.
 Regular maintenance can prevent a variety of damage, including that caused by moisture, UV rays, pests, mold, high traffic, and other damage.
 Make sure you know the best way to maintain your deck based on its location, wood type, and lifestyle.

-If you are ready to complete annual maintenance on your wood deck, contact the team at Lovitt’s Coating to find the right products for your project.
+If you are ready to complete annual maintenance on your wood deck, contact the team at Lovitt’s Coatings to find the right products for your project.
 Our professional team can answer questions and provide insight to help make your wood deck last for many years.